 Your full analysis opens as an interactive report.
 Adjust return assumptions, toggle between more conservative scenarios, or change term coverage.
 Every table and chart updates live.

-The report cuts through the noise.
-It presents the numbers in context, lays out assumptions clearly, and shows the results without telling you what to do.
+The report presents the numbers in context, lays out assumptions clearly, and shows the results without telling you what to do.

 I bought a whole life policy in my mid-twenties and was spending about $1,800 a year in premiums for a $155,000 death benefit.
 My agent walked me through the illustration.
 At a glance, it seemed reasonable.

-This tool is what that work should have been: a clear, structured report with assumptions stated plainly and the numbers presented in context.
-It doesn’t tell you what to do.
-It shows you what the math says.
+Constructing the analytical framework took weeks of manual work, and there was no reason that level of analysis should have been so inaccessible.
+This tool is what that work should have been: a clear, structured report with assumptions stated plainly, the numbers in context, and no recommendations about what to do.

-No subscription.
-No account required.
-Pay once, get the full report... and the interactive model that goes with it.
+Pay once, get the full report and the interactive model.

 Ten minutes of data entry.
 An interactive, assumption-transparent report. $39, once.